Gustavo González López

-Gustavo Enrique González López is the former Venezuelan Minister of Popular Power for Interior, Justice and Peace (MPPRIJP) in 2015-2016 and is the current director of the National Intelligence Service (SEBIN).
+Gustavo Enrique González López is the former director of the Bolivarian National Intelligence Service (SEBIN).

 Career

 Gustavo González López graduated from the Military Academy in 1982, with prominent classmates including Bolivar state governor, Francisco Rangel Gómez.
 Between January and May 1991, Lopez Gonzalez was sent to the School of the Americas at Fort Benning, in Georgia for a "Psychological Operations" and Advanced Officer Training course by the US Army.

 Chávez government

 López González joined the Venezuelan cabinet in 2006 where he served as president of Metro de Caracas and Los Teques Metro.
 In December 2008, President Hugo Chávez appointed him commander of the 5th Jungle Infantry Division, Operation Theatre No. 5 and Garrison Ciudad Bolivar.
 He was made the commanding general of the Bolivarian Militia on 30 July 2011.
 He also served as secretary of the Security and Intelligence Unit Electric System.

 Maduro government

 Since 17 February 2014, following the controversial shootings during the 2014 Venezuelan protests in Candelaria which left Bassil Da Costa shot dead, he was appointed Director of Bolivarian Intelligence Service (SEBIN) and president of Strategic Centre for Security and Protection Patria.

 González López was one of seven officials that received targeted sanctions by the government of Barack Obama for alleged human rights abuses.
 Following the announcement of sanctions, González López was promoted to Minister of Popular Power for Interior, Justice and Peace on 15 March 2015 by President Nicolás Maduro, who stated "I have decided to appoint Major General González López Minister of Interior, Justice and Peace to go with his award of the American empire to secure peace in the country, citizen and national security".

 On 1 July 2017, President Nicolás Maduro named González López general-in-chief of the Venezuelan army.
 In 2018, González López allegedly faced scrutiny within the Maduro government following a drone attack targeting Maduro and the death of Fernando Albán Salazar, who died in SEBIN custody at the agency's headquarters.
 He was subsequently replaced by Manuel Cristopher Figuera.

 Following the 2019 Venezuelan uprising against Maduro, which saw SEBIN director Cristopher Figuera participate as a plotter, González López was named Director of SEBIN for the second time by Maduro.